 Race, Color, Ethnicity, National Origin, Age and Religion.
-California State University, Fresno complies with the requirements of Title VI and Title VII of the Civil Rights Act of 1964, as well as other applicable federal and state laws prohibiting discrimination.
+The California State University complies with the requirements of Title VI and Title VII of the Civil Rights Act of 1964, as well as other applicable federal and state laws prohibiting discrimination.
 No person shall, on the basis of race, color, ethnicity, national origin, age, or religion be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination in any program of the California State University.

 Disability.
-California State University, Fresno does not discriminate on the basis of disability in admission or access to, or treatment or employment in, its programs and activities.
+The California State University does not discriminate on the basis of disability in admission or access to, or treatment or employment in, its programs and activities.
 Federal laws, including sections 504 and 508 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, as amended, and various state laws prohibit such discrimination.
 The director of human resources has been designated to coordinate the efforts of California State University, Fresno to comply with all relevant disability laws.
-Inquiries concerning compliance may be addressed to Marylou Mendoza-Miller, Associate Vice President of Human Resources, Joyal Administration Building, Room 211, 559.278.2032.
+Inquiries concerning compliance may be addressed to Janice A. Parten, associate vice president of Human Resources, Joyal Administration Building, Room 148, 559.278.2364.

-If you have special needs as addressed by the Americans with Disabilities Act (ADA) and need course materials in alternate formats, immediately notify your course instructor or Jennie Johnson, Director of Services for Students with Disabilities, 559.278.2811.
+If you have special needs as addressed by the Americans with Disabilities Act (ADA) and need course materials in alternate formats, immediately notify your course instructor or Janice Brown, director of Services for Students with Disabilities, 559.278.2811.
 Reasonable efforts will be made to accommodate your special needs.

 Sex/Gender.
-California State University, Fresno does not discriminate on the basis of sex, gender or sexual orientation in the educational programs or activities it conducts.
+The California State University does not discriminate on the basis of sex, gender or sexual orientation in the educational programs or activities it conducts.
 Title IX of the Education Amendments of 1972 and certain other federal and state laws prohibit discrimination on these bases in education programs and activities operated by California State University, Fresno.
 Such programs and activities include admission of students and employment.

-California State University, Fresno is committed to providing equal opportunities to male and female CSU students in all campus programs, including intercollegiate athletics.
-Persons who are aggrieved may pursue a complaint or seek information by contacting Marylou

-Mendoza-Miller, Associate Vice President of Human Resources, reviewer of staff, manager, and coach concerns, 559.278.2032, Joyal Administration Building, Room 211.
+The California State University is committed to providing equal opportunities to male and female CSU students in all campus programs, including intercollegiate athletics.
+Persons who are aggrieved may pursue a complaint or seek information by contacting Janice A. Parten, associate vice president of Human Resources, reviewer of staff, manager, and coach concerns, 559.278.2364, Joyal Administration Building, Room 161; Tedd Wendt, the interim associate vice president for Academic Personnel and reviewer for faculty concerns, 559.278.3027; or Carolyn Coon, assistant vice president for Student Affairs/dean of students and reviewer for student concerns, 559.278.2541.
 Or contact the regional director of the Office for Civil Rights, United States Department of Education, 50 Beale Street, Suite 7200, San Francisco, California 94105.